TommyMart/Data_Visualisation_API/readme.md

 ## Reference List

 LLM disclosure: ChatGPT4 was used while writing this readme.md file for grammar and punctuation.
 Prompting such 'Please improve grammar and punctuation by rewriting this content using mostly my words:' was used.
-The data was checked for hallucinations and provided with content written  firslty by myself.
+The data was checked for hallucinations and provided with content written initialy by myself.

 - Abba, IV 2022, What is an ORM – The Meaning of Object Relational Mapping Database Tools, freeCodeCamp.org.
 - Babu, R 2019, DELETE - CASCADE and UPDATE CASCADE in SQL Server foreign key, SQL Shack - articles about database auditing, server performance, data recovery, and more, viewed 22 July 2024, <https://www.sqlshack.com/delete-cascade-and-update-cascade-in-sql-server-foreign-key/#:~:text=DELETE%20CASCADE%3A%20When%20we%20create>.